 Ron Capps.
 The founder and director of the VWP, Ron served 25 years in the Army and Army Reserve and is a combat veteran of Afghanistan.
-He is a contributor to Time Magazine’s Battleland blog and to Foreign Policy; his literary writing has been featured in JMWW, The New York Times, The Little Patuxent Review, Prime Number, and Riverlit.
+He has been a contributor to Time Magazine’s Battleland blog and to Foreign Policy; his literary writing has been featured in JMWW, The New York Times, The Delmarva Review, The Little Patuxent Review, Prime Number, and Riverlit.
 The Washington Post called his 2009 essay Back From the Brink, “stunningly good.”
 His essay The French Lieutenant’s iPod won first prize for creative non-fiction in Press 53′s 2011 Open Awards competition, and his 2011 essay Yellow was listed as a Notable in Best American Essays of 2012.
-He has been a featured speaker on National Public Radio’s All Things Considered, Pacifica Radio, the BBC World Service and has been a consultant to Time, Rolling Stone, and public broadcasting’s Frontline.
+He has been a featured speaker on National Public Radio’s All Things Considered, PRI’s The World, Pacifica Radio, the BBC World Service and has been a consultant to Time, Rolling Stone, and PBS Frontline.
 His book, Writing War: A Guide to Telling Your Own Story serves as the curriculum for VWP seminars and workshops.
-A memoir, The French Lieutenant’s iPod, is forthcoming in 2014 from Schaffner Press.
+A memoir, Seriously Not All Right: Five Wars in Ten Years, is forthcoming in 2014 from Schaffner Press.

 Dario DiBattista, Instructor.
 Iraq War combat veteran Dario DiBattista is an outstanding graduate of the M.A. in Creative Writing Program at The Johns Hopkins University.
 His work has appeared in The Washingtonian, The New York Times, The Washington Post, Connecticut Review, Three Quarter Review, World Hum, and he’s been featured in The New York Times, Urbanite Magazine, and on The Marc Steiner Radio Show.
 He blogs for many websites, most notably, http://www.notalone.com, which is a resource website for returning veterans.
 And he teaches writing at The George Washington University and Walter Reed National Military Medical Center at Bethesda for The Veterans Writing Project, and as an adjunct professor at the Community College of Baltimore County.